holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/01_program_humans/lesson_plan.md

     - Ask them to come up with their definition of a program
         - Series of instructions for a computer to follow
     - Define programming language
+        - Something that allows a program to be easily understood and followed
         - Scratch
 - Introduction:
     - Today we're going to make and solve mazes in a variety of ways